cksystemsteaching/selfie/manuscript/semantics.md

 ./selfie: this is selfie's starc compiling selfie.c
 ```

 Now, things are taking off.
 Selfie includes a compiler, just like the cc compiler, that we call starc and invoke with the `-c` option.
 The starc compiler is capable of compiling all of selfie including itself.
-By now you realize why selfie is called selfie but the story continues.
+By now we all know why selfie is called selfie but the story continues.

 After compiling `selfie.c` starc only stores the machine code internally but does not write it to a file.
 To do that we need to use the `-o` option: